float3/float3.github.io/content/posts/a-breadboard-for-your-breadboard.md

 ---
-title: "a Breadboard for your Fretboard"
+title: a Breadboard for your Fretboard
 date: 2023-06-01
 updated: 2023-06-15
+tags:
+  - music
+  - electronics
 ---

 ```